BlackMetalz/Elastic-Search/queries/reindex.md

 ```

--- Reindex from remote cluster
+-- Reindex from remote cluster.
+I used this for reindex from ES 5 to ES 7 or ES 7 to ES 7
 ```
 POST _reindex
 {